Symbol1/BlueWaters-RM64/process.md

 Squaring this polynomial is not a joke, because it means we have to do ≈ 2^48 multiplications.

-To remediate, we divide the 1.7m-term polynomial into 311 sub-polynomials.
+To remediate, we divide the 1.7m-term polynomial into 311 *sub*-polynomials.
-We then compute the products of all pairs of these 311 sub-polynomials.
+We then compute the products of all pairs of these 311 *sub*-polynomials.
 There are 48,516 pairs/products to be computed, each product costs a Blue Water node 3 minutes.
 Hence the entire job cost ≈ 2,000 node-hours.